-- Your cost should meet or exceed any minimum amount shown
+- Necessary only if your cost exceeds any minimum amount shown

 - Educational Expense - $2000; tuition for parent or younger sibling

 - Educational Loan in Repayment -$2000; parent repaying loans

 - Healthcare Expense - $3000; expenses paid in 2013 / 2014